 — ??? (@metalcorebarbie) December 23, 2016

 Either tidy up the space real quick or move all your crap to the other side of the room.
-Before you snap, double check for stuff in the background that’s especially ratchet, like toilet paper, dirty underwear (hey, no judgment here) or garbage cans.
+Before you snap, double-check for stuff in the background that’s especially yucky, like toilet paper, dirty underwear (hey, no judgment here), or overflowing garbage cans.

 Backgrounds Can Clash With Your Outfit